taliajs/php2550finalproject/README.md

   - `isolates2.csv`: This is the data that was used for our analysis (the data after pre-processing).

 - `lit-review`: This folder contains the literature review (more background information on salmonella poultry vaccines, and methods for identifying/predicting outbreaks).

+- `supplementary-material`: This folder contains the supplementary material for project.